 - It gives you more shutter speed options.

-The Sigma 35mm F1.4 DG HSM Art lens is a fantastic prime.
+The Sigma 35mm f/1.4 Art DG HSM is a fantastic prime lens.
 Sigma designed it for full frame cameras.
 But it gives you stunning performance with an APS-C camera too.
 As a prime lens, it might not have the versatility of some other lenses on the list.
 But if you’re looking for a nifty 35mm prime, this is the lens for you.

 The 35mm focal length gives you a standard field of view.
 It’s a similar view to the human eye.
 That means you know your shot before putting your eye on the viewfinder.
 It’s an excellent lens type for street photography.
 And you can snap some personal portraits on location or in the studio.
-Food and product photographers will be pleased.
 And you get a grand return in documentary photography.

 The optical design is impressive by any standards.
 The lens has 13 elements in 11 groups.
 And the glass collection includes SLD and FLD elements.
 You wouldn’t expect much distortion from a prime lens.
 But the glass quality reduces the risk to nil.